filmboy3/TIA/README.md

 # Meet Tia

-TIA, aka <b><u>S</u></b>MS <b><u>I</u></b>nternet <b><u>A</u></b>ssistant, is a suite of tools to access the internet <i>without</i> the internet.
-Tia communicates to users through text messages.
+TIA -- <b><u>T</u></b>exting <b><u>I</u></b>nternet <b><u>A</u></b>ssistant -- an extensive NLP-powered AI assistant which performs vital internet tasks <i>without</i> accessing any internet.
+Tia communicates entirely via SMS-text messaging, ideal for cellphone users who are unable to access LTE in a location or simply want to avoid cell provider data caps/throttles.

+TIA utilizes Natural-Language-Processing machine learning via Facebook's open source <a href="wit.ai"><i>Wit.AI</i></a>, and personalizes each user's experience based on their prior history, saved in MongoDB.

 <img src="https://github.com/filmboy3/TIA-Texting-Internet-Assistant/blob/master/images/new_4.jpg" width="25%" height="25%">

 ## What Can Tia Do?

-1. Driving | Walking | Pedestrian Directions
+1. Driving | Walking | Public Transit Directions
 2. Current Weather | 5-Day-Forecast
 3. Information Summaries (Wolfram-Alpha and Wikipedia)
 4. Article Summaries from 75+ News Sources
 5. Jeopardy Trivia Questions
 6. Yelp Searches
-7. Translation Services
+7. Language Translation Services
 8. Late-Night Jokes
-9. Scheduled Reminders
+9. Scheduled Reminders (One-Time and Recurring)
-10. Forward | Delete | Mark-As-Read new emails (OWNER-ONLY, see gmailfeatures.py)
+10. Forward | Delete | Mark-As-Read new emails <b>*</b>

 ### ~~Feel free to try Tia out by texting 📲 347-352-6247 📲~~ (too many changes to run the server consistently at this point, so please hold off on the demo for now!)

-I'm currently in the midst of a <i>separation-of-concerns</i> overhaul, where I'm dividing the app into the following separately continuously running servers communicating over the following <a href="rabbitmq.com"><i>RabbitMQ</i></a> task queue progression:
+The app is divided into the following parallel servers communicating over the following <a href="rabbitmq.com"><i>RabbitMQ</i></a> task queues:

-1. Worker -- worker_gmail.py -- sends new user messages to gmail queue from GMAIL API
+1. Worker -- worker_gmail.py -- sends new user messages to <i>gmail queue</i> from GMAIL API
-2. Listener -- listener_gmail.py -- receives gmail queue items, logs into (Mongo) database
+2. Listener -- listener_gmail.py -- receives <i>gmail queue</i> items, logs into (Mongo) database
-3. Worker -- worker_preprocess.py -- sends new database messages to preprocessing queue
+3. Worker -- worker_preprocess.py -- sends new database messages to <i>preprocessing queue</i>
-4. Listener -- listener_preprocess.py -- receives messages from preprocessing queue, performs processing, and updates message data on database
+4. Listener -- listener_preprocess.py -- receives messages from <i>preprocessing queue</i>, performs processing, and updates message data on database
-5. Worker -- worker_voice.py -- sends processed messages from database to google voice queue
+5. Worker -- worker_voice.py -- sends processed messages from database to <i>google voice queue</i>
-6. Listener -- listener_voice.py -- receives messages from google voice queue, performs voice processing, and sends reply to user.
+6. Listener -- listener_voice.py -- receives messages from <i>google voice queue</i>, performs voice processing, and sends reply to user.
-7. Worker -- worker_timer.py -- sends future messages, i.e., recurring and one-off reminders, from database to timer queue.
+7. Worker -- worker_timer.py -- sends future messages, i.e., recurring and one-off reminders, from database to <i>timer queue</i>.
-8. Listener -- listener_timer.py -- receives messages from timer queue and also doubles as the  scheduling server, which uses a Background instance of the <a href="https://apscheduler.readthedocs.io/en/latest/index.html">APScheduler</a> library.
+8. Listener -- listener_timer.py -- receives messages from <i>timer queue</i> and also doubles as the  scheduling server, which uses a Background instance of the <a href="https://apscheduler.readthedocs.io/en/latest/index.html">APScheduler</a> library.

 ## How it works